-– The top 3 things that impact the costs of care homes
+– The top 3 things that impact care home fees

-– A calculator to help you work out your care home fees, no matter where in the UK you live
+– A calculator to help you work out your care home costs, no matter where in the UK you live

-– Answers to the top questions you will have about your nursing home fees
+– We answer the 17 top questions you will have about your nursing home fees

 – The 4 things you need to do but may not yet have thought about

 UK care home fees, sometimes called nursing home fees, are something that you need to calculate carefully, particularly as the costs can be over £1,500 per week!!